heartcombo/simple_form/README.md

 Required fields are marked with an * prepended to their labels.

 By default all inputs are required.
-When the form object has `presence` validations attached to its fields, **SimpleForm** tells required and optional fields apart.
+When the form object has `presence` validations attached to its fields, **Simple Form** tells required and optional fields apart.
 For performance reasons, this detection is skipped on validations that make use of conditional options, such as `:if` and `:unless`.

 And of course, the `required` property of any input can be overwritten as needed: